XDgov/data-design-standards/pages/components/colors.md

   <h4>Qualitative Colors</h4>
   <p>
     The four primary colors can also be used to create a qualitative color palette.
-Qualitative colors are most commonly used when rendering categorical data, such as gender or race.
+Qualitative colors are used to render categorical data, such as gender or race, that has no inherent sequential order.
   </p>
   <p>
     When using this type of palette, try using colors with just enough variance